Business Valuation: Busting Common Myths

 Fact: The selection of a business valuation method depends on various reasons, including why you need one.
 Some methods are more complex than others, and different valuation methods calculate different valuations for the same business.
 Valuation quality occurs along a spectrum.
 A buyer’s valuation might reveal things differently than yours–and that’s okay.
 Realize a seller wants to achieve a higher valuation of their business assets.
 To avoid overpaying, buyers prefer a more conservative approach to business appraisal.

-What makes a difference is the credibility and reliability of the business valuation.
+What matters is the credibility and reliability of the business valuation.
 Unqualified individuals or firms do not adhere to valuation standards and best practices, leading to an overemphasis on financial ratios or a market-based valuation approach.

 With so much riding on the outcome of your business valuation, you should only trust a vetted, qualified business valuation service provider to give you the most accurate picture of your business’ value.